The first star at Mauna Kea

 Inside the lighthouse at Bill Baggs Cape Florida State Park

-A city with a continous stretch of bright blue coast and hearty Cuban cuisine sprinkled all over.
+A city with a continuous stretch of bright blue coast and hearty Cuban cuisine sprinkled all over.

 Frigid, but sunny walk through Central Park